andyw8/bundle_info/README.md

 # bundle_info

-When exploring an existing Ruby project, the Gemfile or gemspec can be a good place to start.
-Sometimes there's a few gems you don't recognise. **bundle_info** shows a summary of each one, rather than having to look up each gem individually.
+When exploring an existing Ruby project, the `Gemfile` or `.gemspec` can be a good place to start.
+Sometimes there's a few gems you don't recognise.
+Rather than having to Google for each one individually, just run `bundle_info` to show a short summary of them all.

 Works with `Gemfile` or `.gemspec`